arcus/education_modules/git_setup_windows/git_setup_windows.md

 ### Default branch naming

 Git (2.28+) allows configuration of the name of the branch created when you initialize any new repository.
-Dracula decides to use that feature to set it to `main` so it matches GitHub, which is the cloud service he will eventually use.
+Our friend Dracula decides to use that feature to set it to `main` so it matches GitHub, which is the cloud service he will eventually use.
 If you already changed the default branch name when installing Git, you can skip this step.

 ```bash